manpan/manos-academic-website/_pages/centre.md

 author_profile: true
 ---

-With an annual research expenditure over £1M, the [Internet of Things and Security Research Centre](https://www.gre.ac.uk/research/groups/isec) has 29 faculty, postdoc and PhD researchers.
-We work with industry, public sector and academic partners in combining scientific excellence with real-world implementation in securing smart digital environments, from smart buildings to emergency services and health.
+The [Internet of Things and Security Research Centre](https://www.gre.ac.uk/research/groups/isec) with an annual research expenditure exceeding £1M, comprises a team of 29 faculty members, postdocs, and PhD researchers.
+Our research focuses on securing smart digital environments, including but not limited to smart buildings, emergency services, and health, by combining scientific excellence with real-world implementation.

-Our current areas of research include Communications and Self-aware systems, IoT Security, Online Harms, Cyber-Physical Security, AI for Security, Threat Modelling, Formal Methods of Security, Cyber Risk Management, Cyber Forensics, Security Economics, Emergency Management, and Privacy.
+Our center collaborates with industry, public sector, and academic partners to conduct cutting-edge research in various areas.
+Our current research areas include Communications and Self-aware systems, IoT Security, Online Harms, Cyber-Physical Security, AI for Security, Threat Modelling, Formal Methods of Security, Cyber Risk Management, Cyber Forensics, Security Economics, Emergency Management, and Privacy.
+Through these research areas, we aim to develop innovative solutions to address the ever-evolving challenges in securing the digital landscape.

 <div style="background-color: #ddf4ff; padding: 10px; border-radius: 5px; display: inline-block; box-shadow: inset 0 0 0 1px #0969da;">
 This section is currently being updated